thoughtram/blog/_posts/2017-01-09-a-revamped-angular-master-class.md

 ## What else...?
 Oh right, free ng-conf ticket!

 Ng-conf is already sold out and it's almost impossible to get a ticket for the biggest Angular conference on this planet.....
 Unless you're reading our blog.
-That's right. **Somewhere on this website we've hidden a free ng-conf ticket**.
-Find it, and it's yours.
+That's right. **Somewhere on this website we've hidden a free ng-conf ticket**. <s>Find it, and it's yours.</s> Too bad!
+Some lucky person already found it!